Cognex (CGNX) Q3 2017 Results - Earnings Call Transcript

 Richard Eastman - Robert W. Baird & Co., Inc.

 Rob, John.
 A quick question, Robert, the 3D business you kind of called that out a little bit here in terms of driving growth in the third quarter.
-Could you possibly just size that or give us some sense of significant scale and then also maybe just kind of cull (20:29) out?
+Could you possibly just size that or give us some sense of significant scale and then also maybe just kind of call out?
 I'm sure the growth rate was high but is there a end market or two where the uptake is particularly quick?

 Robert J. Willett - Cognex Corp.